 Passionate about promoting “strategic creativity” and fostering greater understanding and appreciation of the Nonprofit Sector, Barry has consulted with hundreds of area and state nonprofits and has been a leader in dozens of nonprofit organizations.
 A strong advocate of ensuring creativity and credibility among and between nonprofit organizations and the government and business sectors, Barry created and facilitates his Strategic Thinking Leadership Gatherings that focus on Board engagement to create and sustain highly effective Boards and organizations.
-In addition, he shares his perspective with foreign delegations sponsored by the United States Department of State, and at conferences.
+He also shares his perspective with foreign delegations sponsored by the United States Department of State; and at conferences.

-An active coach and mentor, he believes change emanates from passionate individuals moved by visions and dreams.
-For several years, Barry served as Executive Director of the American Creativity Association.
-He enjoyed an earlier 23 year career as Executive Director/ CEO of Jewish Federations in Syracuse, NY and Austin, TX.
+An active coach and mentor, Barry believes change emanates from passionate individuals moved by visions and dreams.
+He served as Executive Director of the American Creativity Association and had a 23 year career as Executive Director/ CEO of Jewish Federations in Syracuse, NY and Austin, TX.
 He has a Master’s Degree in Jewish Communal Service from Brandeis University (1977) and a Bachelor’s Degree in Political Science with a minor in Judaic Studies.

 He enjoys helping individuals considering careers in the Nonprofit Sector and those seeking new approaches and solutions to society’s challenges by creating and building new organizations.

-Barry’s professional, volunteer and community service leadership roles include:
+Barry’s diverse professional, volunteer and community service leadership roles include:

 - Co-Executive Producer, Civil Society television and web broadcast